mfeq/Qstroke/README.md

     -W, --spacing <spacing>           <f64> how much padding to trail each copy with. [default: 0] -!, --stretch <stretch>           <stretch> false if not given, true if given, spacing mode if value of spacing given [possible values: spacing]
-    -S, --simplify                    <boolean> if we should run the result through a simplify routine.
+    -S, --simplify                    <boolean> if we should run the result through Skia's (buggy) simplify routine.
-    -O, --overdraw <overdraw>         <f64> pattern copies overlapping more than arg% are removed. [default: 15%] -Q, --one-pass                    <boolean> whether we should not reflow the path after culling during overdraw (faster but worse).
+    -O, --overdraw <overdraw>         <f64> pattern copies overlapping more than arg% are removed. [default: 100%] -Q, --one-pass                    <boolean> whether we should not reflow the path after culling during overdraw (faster but worse).
     -C, --no-center-pattern           <boolean> supply if you wish to center the pattern